-5.5.2 Measure the time interval for the aerosol concentration to return to the background level after turning off the generator.
-These time intervals shall be used as the minimum waiting time between (a) activating the aerosol generator and beginning the particle counter sampling sequence and (b) deactivating the aerosol generator and beginning the particle counter sampling the particle counter sampling sequence for determination of background aerosol concentrations.
+- 5.5.2 Measure the time interval for the aerosol concentration to return to the background level after turning off the generator. - 5.5.3 These time intervals shall be used as the minimum waiting time between (a) activating the aerosol generator and beginning the particle counter sampling sequence and (b) deactivating the aerosol generator and beginning the particle counter sampling sequence for determination of background aerosol concentrations.

-5.6 Concentration Limit of the Particle Counter21
+5.6 Concentration Limit of the Particle Counter2120

-5.6.1 A series of initial efficiency tests shall be performed over a range of challenge aerosol concentrations to determine a total concentration level for the PSE tests that does not overload the particle counters.
-The lowest total concentration level shall be less than 1% of the instrument's stated total concentration limit.
+- 5.6.1 A series of initial efficiency tests shall be performed over a range of challenge aerosol concentrations to determine a total aerosol concentration level for the PSE tests that does not overload the particle counters.
+The lowest total aerosol concentration level shall be less than 1% of the instrument's stated total specified coincidence error concentration limit.
 The tests shall be performed following the procedures of Sections 10.1 through 10.6 on a media-type air cleaner using a range of upstream aerosol concentrations.
 The tests shall be performed at 0.93 m3/s (1970 cfm).
-The filters selected for this test shall have an initial efficiency in the range of 30% to 70% as measured by the 0.30 to 0.40 μm diameter size range and > 90% efficiency for the 7.0 to 10 μm diameter size range.
+The filters selected for this test shall have an initial efficiency in the range of 30% to 70% as measured by the 0.30 to 0.40 μ m diameter size range and > 90% efficiency for the 7.0 to - 5.6.2 The aerosol for these tests shall be generated using the same system and procedures as specified in Section 10 for PSE tests. - 5.6.3 The tests shall be performed over a sufficient range of total challenge concentrations to demonstrate that the particle counters are not overloaded at the intended test concentration $\frac{2221}{2}$. - 5.6.4 The concentration limit of the particle counter shall be where the measured PSE change resulting from coincidence shall be less than 2 % points in all size channels from $0.3-1.0 \mu m$.